-Selecting a service on the services page leads you to the detailed service page.
+Selecting a service on the Service Catalog leads you to the detailed service page.
 A service is a set of processes that do the same job - for example a web framework or database (read more about how services are defined in Getting Started with APM).

-Note: Tag any monitor with service:<SERVICE_NAME> to attach it to an APM service.
+Note: Tag any monitor or Synthetic Test with service:<SERVICE_NAME> to attach it to an APM service.

 The Watchdog Insights carousel surfaces anomalies and outliers detected on specific tags, enabling you to investigate the root cause of an issue.
 Insights are discovered from APM, Continuous Profiler, Log Management, and Infrastructure data that include the service tag.
 These insights are the same insights that appear in each of the product pages.
 For example, the same Log outliers on the service page can be found in the Logs Explorer.

 Click on an insight to see more details, such as the time frame of the insight, related logs or traces, and suggested next steps.

 The service page features summary cards with highlights on your service health.
 Easily spot potential faulty deployments, click into the card to view details or traces of the latest deployment, or view all deployments on this service.
 See new issues flagged on your service through our integration with Error Tracking, where errors are automatically aggregated into issues.

 Our Service Level Objectives (SLOs) and Incidents summaries allow you to monitor the status of SLOs and ongoing incidents, so that you can keep performance goals top of mind.
 Click the cards to create a new SLO on the service or declare an incident.
 The security signals summary highlights how your services react to application threats.